S-A-S-26/Vim-Commands/README.md

     named in the form of term://{cwd}//{pid}:{cmd}.
 This naming scheme is used by :mksession to restore a terminal buffer (by restarting the {cmd}).
     The terminal environment is initialized as in jobstart-env.
+7. To show hidden files in neo tree press H.